Nissan plans to cut over 10,000 jobs globally: source

 Nissan Motor Co Ltd is planning to cut more than 10,000 jobs globally, in addition to previously announced workforce reductions, as part of efforts to turn around its business, Kyodo News reported on Tuesday, citing company sources.

-The cuts include the 4,800 already announced in May, and will mostly be at factories overseas with low utilization rates, the source said on the condition of anonymity, adding that the move would be announced along with financial results on Thursday.
+The cuts include the 4,800 already announced in May, and will mostly be at factories overseas with low utilization rates, said the person familiar with the matter, adding that the move would be announced along with financial results on Thursday.

+The move was first reported by Kyodo late on Tuesday.
+Nissan told Reuters it had no comment.

+In May, Nissan forecast a 28per cent plunge in its annual operating profit after a 45per cent fall in the previous year, putting it on course for the weakest earnings in 11 years.

+The Renault-Nissan alliance has been under strain since the arrest and ousting of Ghosn late last year on charges of financial misconduct.

-(Reporting by Maki Shiraki; Writing by Ritsuko Ando; Editing by Chang-Ran Kim)
+(Reporting by Maki Shiraki and Naomi Tajitsu; Writing by Ritsuko Ando; Editing by Jacqueline Wong and Christopher Cushing)